Daniel-Knights/svelte-dk-router/README.md

 ## API

+**NOTE:** All navigations are asynchronous, keep this in mind and use `await` if you encounter inconsistencies with data being defined.

 #### `setRoutes(routes: array[object(s)] [, hashMode: boolean])`

 Set your routes and optionally set to `hashMode` (prepends all routes with `/#`).